ShahAndI123/Modified-Tuberepair-for-ios-2-6-built-in-YT-best-for-pre-iphone-4/README.md

 Still confused on how to set it up?
 Here's a tutorial https://youtu.be/M25eJ0s6X18

 Note:
+- be aware of any invidious sites not working anymore.
+If that happens, either find another working public invidious instance or use a local instance
+  - And let me know if invidious site is down and you have another fully working instance I can update to my code
 - this is NOT a replacement for tuberepair.uptimetrackers.com.
 It is again a self-hosted instance that fixed the playback error for iOS 3 devices especially and to fix the search function for accurate results + more coming up
   - ie. if you're using ios 4.2.1 on iphone 3g or ipod Touch 2G and outside without a public instance, use http://tuberepair.uptimetrackers.com
   - direct streaming does work for ios 4.2.1, so uptimetrackers url will load videos